GSathish/eece211/k-Equality.md

 Note, however, that as long as you satisfy the requirement that equal objects have the same hash code value, then the particular hashing technique you use doesn't make a difference to the correctness of your code.
 It may affect its performance, by creating unnecessary collisions between different objects, but even a poorly-performing hash function is better than one that breaks the contract.

-Most crucially, note that if you don't override hashCode at all, you'll get the one from Object, which is based on the address of the object.
+Most crucially, note that if you don't override `hashCode()` at all, you'll get the one from Object, which is based on the address of the object.
 If you have overridden equals, this will mean that you will have almost certainly violated the contract.
 So as a general rule:

-> **Always override hashCode when you override equals.**
+> **Always override `hashCode()` when you override `equals()`.**

-Many years ago in 6.170, a student spent hours tracking down a bug in a project that amounted to nothing more than misspelling hashCode as hashcode.
-This created a new method that didn't override the hashCode method of Object at all, and strange things happened.
+Many years ago, I spent hours tracking down a bug in a project that amounted to nothing more than misspelling `hashCode()` as `hashcode()`.
+This created a new method that didn't override the `hashCode()` method of `Object` at all, and strange things happened.
 Use `@Override`!

 ### Equality of Mutable Objects